wpmudev/custom-sidebars/readme.txt

 = I like the plugin, but what can I do if my website is based in a WP version older than 3.3 =

-If you are running a earlier version of Wordpress download Custom Sidebars 0.8.2.
+If you are running a earlier version of WordPress download Custom Sidebars 0.8.2.

 == Changelog ==

+= 2.1.1.6 =
+* Fixed a bug when we try to use to get property of non-object in "maybe_display_widget()".
+* If front page is a page, then we have now the same rules like we have on on page.

 = 2.1.1.5 =
 * Added new filter "cs_replace_post_type" to filter post type inside function "determine_replacement()".